aschetti/aschetti-website/content/home/experience.md

   description = """
   Responsibilities:

-  * develop educational and training materials for students, researchers, and support staff
+  * develop educational and training materials for students, researchers, and professional staff
-  * advise researchers, research teams, and grant officers on how to best highlight commitment to open science in grant applications
+  * advise researchers and grant officers on how to best highlight commitment to open science in grant applications
-  * advise management and policy makers on (inter)national trends related to evaluation procedures for individuals and institutions
+  * advise professional staff and management on how to implement ORS in hiring and promotion
   """

 [[experience]]